 - someone who will "be there" for his or her care receiver, meeting faithfully for about an hour each week.

-If you are interested in learning more about Stephen Ministry, whether you would like to learn about possibly being paired with a Stephen Minister or you'd like to understand the application process and training to become a Stephen Minister and/or Stephen Leader, please fill out this form or speak with one of our Stephen Leaders: Don Chambers, Ginny Martin, Kathy Nelson, Mary Grace Gabriel, Scott Simon and Susan Elliott.
+If you are interested in learning more about Stephen Ministry, whether you would like to learn about possibly being paired with a Stephen Minister or you'd like to understand the application process and training to become a Stephen Minister and/or Stephen Leader, please fill out this form or speak with one of our Stephen Leaders: Don Chambers, Ginny Martin, Kathy Nelson, Scott Simon or Susan Elliott.